 When you’re feeling anxious or stressed, your body releases stress hormones, such as adrenaline and cortisol.
 These cause the physical symptoms of anxiety, such as an increased heart rate and increased sweating.

-Anxiety can also be a symptom of another condition, such as panic disorder (when you have panic attacks) or post-traumatic stress disorder, which is caused by frightening or distressing events.
-For more information, see Do I have an anxiety disorder?
+Anxiety can also be a symptom of another condition, such as panic disorder (when you have panic attacks) or post-traumatic stress disorder, which is caused by life threatening/changing, or other distressing events.

 Is anxiety bad for you?

 A little bit of anxiety may be helpful.
 For example, feeling anxious before an exam might make you more alert and improve your performance.
 But too much anxiety could make you tired and unable to concentrate.

 Long-term anxiety may cause more serious health problems, such as high blood pressure (hypertension).
 You may also be more likely to develop infections.